-Clinical trials should rigorously test whether the intervention adequately engages the target in vivo and whether this target engagement changes disease or functional outcomes in predicted directions.
-Verification of target engagement and functional improvement provides evidence "validating" a target for further study.
-On the other hand demonstration of adequate target engagement without functional change would support "rejecting" the target.
-Both outcomes would be highly informative for the treatment development process.
+Clinical trials can then rigorously test whether this target engagement changes symptom or functional outcomes in predicted directions.
+Verification of target engagement and associated symptom or functional improvement provides evidence in support of “validating” a target for further study.
+On the other hand, demonstration of adequate target engagement without symptom or functional change would support “rejecting” the target.
+Either outcome would be highly informative for the treatment development purpose.

 - 3. How is "target engagement" best measured?